PatohMrun/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firstlines displays the first 10 lines of a file 6-third_line prints the 3rd line of a file
 7-file creates a file named \*\'Best School\'\*$\?\*\*\*\*\*:)
+8-cwd_state saves the state of working directory to a file